Nahuievychi

 Nahuyevychi is the birthplace of poet and writer Ivan Franko (1856–1916).
 Ivan Franko was a famous Ukrainian activist, a Ukrainian poet, writer, doctor of philosophy, ethnographer.
 Franko was born in Nahuyevichi in Austrian-controlled eastern Galicia, today part of Lviv Oblast (oblast of Ukraine), and was the son of a village blacksmith, of German ancestry.
-The village is the location of the Nahuyevychi State Historical and Cultural Preserve, a Ukrainian historic site designated in 1994.
+The village is the location of the Nahuievychi State Historical and Cultural Reserve, a Ukrainian historic site designated in 1994.

 The village covers an area of 28.711 km2 and the population of village is about 2,518 persons.

-Local government is administered by Nahuievytska village council.
+Local government is administered by Nahuievychi Village Council.

 Geography

 The village is located in a picturesque corner in the foothills of the Carpathians of Drohobych district at a distance 15 km from the district center Drohobych, 92 km from the regional center of Lviv and 26 km from the town of Sambir.